hexagon5un/Forth-vs-UV-EPROMS/README.md

+## Here Be Nothing But Dragons

+Hi.
+This is some throwaway / quick-hack code to one-off burn an old synthesizer OS into a 27C160 UV EPROM.
+I wrote about my experiences with these ancient beasties here: .

+If you've gotten here through some other path, you're probably lost.
+Not that there's anything wrong with that.
+Just don't expect there to be quality code or documentation here.  :)

+## Set up Hackaday Forth on the black STM32F407 boards

 Flash black board, with base.fs in ROM

+## Progress / Notes to Self

 Basically working, in that can read/write/verify EPROMS Not optimized, may only work when run from RAM